sayujang/Smart-Contact/readme.md

 Different providers → Even the same person will have different sub values for each provider. sub identifies the end user not oauth2 client

+spring.security.oauth2.client.registration.google.scope=profile,email  tells google which information our apps want to access from the user